getify/Functional-Light-JS/manuscript/apC.md

 So, how do we support both serial and concurrent iteration across asynchronous operations?

 **fasy** (pronounced like "Tracy" but with an "f") is a little utility library I built for supporting exactly those kinds of tasks.
-You can find more information about it here: https://github.com/getify/fasy
+You can find more information about it [here](https://github.com/getify/fasy).

 To illustrate **fasy**, let's consider a concurrent `map(..)` versus a serial `map(..)`: